HUL Q4 net up 12.74 pc at Rs 2,601 cr; net sales up 10.83 pc at Rs 14,926 cr | Headlines

 - India

-FMCG major Hindustan Unilever Ltd on Thursday reported an increase of 12.74 per cent in its consolidated net profit at Rs 2,601 crore for the fourth quarter ended March 31, 2023.
+FMCG major Hindustan Unilever Ltd on Thursday reported an increase of 12.74 per cent in its consolidated net profit at Rs 2,601 crore for the fourth quarter ended March 31, 2023, led by underlying volume growth and improvement in margins.

 The company had posted a net profit of Rs 2,307 crore in the January-March quarter of the previous fiscal.

-Its revenue from sales during the quarter under review stood at Rs 14,926 crore, up 10.83 per cent, as against Rs 13,468 crore in the corresponding period a year ago, Hindustan Unilever Ltd (HUL) said in a regulatory filing.
+Its net sales during the quarter under review stood at Rs 14,926 crore, up 10.83 per cent, as against Rs 13,468 crore in the corresponding period a year ago, Hindustan Unilever Ltd (HUL) said in a regulatory filing.

 ''HUL delivered strong performance with turnover growth of 11 per cent and underlying volume growth of 4 per cent.
 Growth was competitive with more than 75 per cent of the business winning market shares,'' HUL said in its earnings statement.